We can help micro-enterprises and small businesses (including self-employed people, partnerships and limited companies).

 You may be able to bring your complaint to us if your business is a micro-enterprise or small business.

-However, for a guarantee or security you gave personally for your business (ie not one business guaranteeing the loan of another business), you can only bring your complaint to us if it was given on or after 1 April 2019.
+However, for a guarantee or security you gave personally for your business (for example not one business guaranteeing the loan of another business), you can only bring your complaint to us if it was given on or after 1 April 2019.

 If you have given a guarantee for a loan which relates to another individual or someone else’s business, please see our information about guarantor loans.